 Orr Park is one of the most unique parks in the world thanks to local artist Tim Tingle.
 Many of the park’s cedar trees have been transformed by Tingle into fantastic and magical works of art, enchanting the entire forest with wonder and imagination!
 From animals to storybook characters to whimsical faces, the trees are sure to inspire.
 Campers will compete in a scavenger hunt to find some of these unique characters and all the while, learn about some of the incredible tree species native to Alabama.

-Summer Adventure Camp is $250 per camper for all three days and includes a daily snack, transportation from the KPNC, all camp activities and entrance fees, a camp t-shirt, and a water bottle.
+Summer Adventure Camp is $250 ($225 for members) per camper for all three days and includes a daily snack, transportation from the KPNC, all camp activities and entrance fees, a camp t-shirt, and a water bottle.
 Campers will need to bring their lunch each day; and campers must be able to swim.
-Membership with the Kreher Preserve & Nature Center is required.
-A discount of $10.00 per camper is available for siblings living in the same household.
+A discount of 10% per camper is available for siblings living in the same household.